-- This course covers certain conceptual courses of physics by virtue of which the students will be able to understand some concepts of Modern Physics viz.
-Quantum Mechanics Optics, and Nuclear Physics. - Student will learn about the optical phenomenon, experimental techniques and several various applications. - Student will learn about the basic of nuclear radiation, and effects of radiation on nature.
+This course covers certain conceptual courses of physics by virtue of which the students will be able to understand some concepts of Quantum Mechanics and Nuclear Physics.

+It also imparts the basic principles of Quantum mechanics, Schrodinger equation and its applications

-Upon successful completion of this course, students will be able to address following points: Understand and explain the differences between classical and quantum mechanics.
+Upon successful completion of this course, students will be able to address following points:

+Understand and explain the differences between classical and quantum mechanics.

 Solve Schrodinger equation for simple potentials.